Accelerated learning is something we should all strive for. But too much advice on the internet promises the impossible:

 - “1000X your personal growth!”

 - “Change your life in 10 seconds!”

 - “Learn EVERYTHING in 1 hour!”

-You and I both know that these types of claims are BS—it’s nothing more than cheap clickbait.
+That stuff only makes us skeptical.
+That’s because you and I both know that these types of claims are BS—it’s nothing more than cheap clickbait.
 But why are we still baited by these headlines?

 We’re optimists!
 And there’s nothing wrong with that.